ShaneMcC/scraper-proxy/README.md

 # Scraper-Proxy

-Scraper proxy to bypass cloudflare detecting us as a bot for doign TLS differently than real browsers.
+Scraper proxy to bypass cloudflare detecting us as a bot for doing TLS differently than real browsers.

 Idea based on reading https://pixeljets.com/blog/scrape-ninja-bypassing-cloudflare-403-code-1020-errors/